 Sennen Cove Beach

-Although a popular spot so can get very crowded, Sennen’s friendly atmosphere makes for a relaxed day at the beach in one of the UK’s most breathtaking locations.
+Sennen Cove's friendly atmosphere makes for a relaxed day at the beach in one of the UK’s most breathtaking locations.

-Lifeguard cover from the 30th of March until the 28th of October (2018).
+Lifeguard cover from the 6th of April until the 27th of October (2019).

 By order of the council dogs are banned on the beach at Sennen from the 1st May – 30th September from 8am – 7pm (2019).
 Dogs are however permitted on Gwynver beach at the northern end of the bay.